DataDog/dogstatsd-csharp-client/README.md

 ## Configuration

-At start of your app, configure the `DogStatsd` class like this:
+At start of your application, configure an instance of `DogStatsdService` class like this:

 ```csharp
 // The code is located under the StatsdClient namespace